2012–13 Azerbaijan Premier League

-The 2012–13 Azerbaijan Premier League was the twenty first season of the Premier League since its establishment in 1992.
+The 2012–13 Azerbaijan Premier League was the twenty-first season of the Premier League since its establishment in 1992.
 The season began on 4 August 2012 and finished on 20 May 2013.
-Neftchi Baku are the defending champions, having won the previous season.
+Neftchi Baku, the champions from the previous season, defended their title.

-No club from 2012–13 Azerbaijan First Division was directly promoted.

 Teams

-A total of 12 teams will contest the league, including 12 sides from the 2011–12 season, which means two teams will not be promoted from the 2011–12 Azerbaijan First Division.
+A total of 12 teams contested the league, including all 12 sides from the 2011–12 season, as no teams were promoted from the 2011–12 Azerbaijan First Division.

-On 10 April 2012, FK Qaradağ sealed promotion to league after winning first division.
-However, due decision of AFFA about licensing, no clubs from division will be promoted which means all clubs from last season will be remaining in the league.
+On 10 April 2012, FK Qaradağ sealed promotion to the league after winning the first division.
+However, due to a decision by AFFA about licensing, no clubs were promoted which meant all clubs from the previous season remained in the league.